samzabala/framework/docs/sections/scaffolding/helpers.md

 *   **`.only-toggle`** (only when classed as `open` or `active`)
 *   **`.only-not-toggle`** (only when not classed as `open` or `active`)

+By default, the this works based on the pointer interactions on parent element.
+If styles based on a different ancestor is desired, Add `.pointer-reference` to that ancestor

 # Screen reader only

 **`.sr-only`**